About the centre

 By using this truly interdisciplinary approach the centre:

-- showcases the University’s existing research about Southeast Asia
+- showcases the University of Sydney's existing research about Southeast Asia

 - partners with governments, think tanks, non-government organisations and private sector organisations with an interest in Southeast Asia